Reverse Mortgage Loan Pros and Cons

-A reverse mortgage can be an excellent financial planning tool.
+A reverse mortgage loan can be an excellent financial planning tool.
 However, whether or not this is the best option for you depends on your specific circumstances.
-To determine if a reverse mortgage is the most beneficial choice for you, it is critical to know—and weigh—both the advantages and disadvantages.
+To determine if a reverse mortgage loan is the most beneficial choice for you, it is critical to know—and weigh—both reverse mortgage loan pros and cons.

 - A Source of Income